+1.0 INTRODUCTION

-1.0 INTRODUCTION Safeguarding and promoting the welfare of children is defined as - Protecting children from maltreatment; Preventing impairment of children's health or development; Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and Taking action to enable all children to have the best outcomes.
-Children include everyone under the age of 18 This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
-We believe that: Our children have the right to be protected from harm, abuse and neglect That every child has the right to an education and children need to be safe and to feel safe in school Children need support that matches their individual needs, including those who may have experienced abuse Our children have the right to express their views, feelings and wishes and voice their own values and beliefs Our children have the right to be support each other's values and support each other Our children have the right to be supported to meet their emotional and social needs as well as their educational needs Our school will contribute to the prevention of abuse, victimisation, bullying (including homophobic, bi-phobic, transphobic and cyber-bullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours Schools will fulfil their local and national responsibilities as laid out in the following documents: In our school the following people will take the lead in these areas: • The most recent version of Working Together to Safeguard Children (DfE) Our Data Protection officer is: Hameeda Ahmed, SBM The most recent version of Keeping Children Safe in Education: Statutory guidance for schools and colleges (DfE Sept 2019) West Midlands Safeguarding Children Procedures Our Rights Respecting link is: Mrs Z Bibi • The Education Act 2002 s175 Our lead for Mental Health is: Mrs Sue Simmons • Sexting in Schools & Colleges - responding to incidents and safeguarding young people (UKCCIS) 2016 General Data Protection Legislation (2018)
+Safeguarding and promoting the welfare of children is defined as -

+- Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes. - Children include everyone under the age of 18

+This means that our school is committed to safeguarding and promoting the welfare of all its pupils.
+We believe that:

+- Our children have the right to be protected from harm, abuse and neglect - That every child has the right to an education and children need to be safe and to feel safe in school - Children need support that matches their individual needs, including those who may have experienced abuse - Our children have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children should be encouraged to respect each other's values and support each other - Our children have the right to be supported to meet their emotional and social needs as well as their educational needs - Our school will contribute to the prevention of abuse, victimisation, bullying (including homophobic, bi-phobic, transphobic and cyber-bullying), exploitation, extreme behaviours, discriminatory views and risk taking behaviours